SalvatoreCavallaro1/simple-xacml-sample/README.md

 # simple-xacml-sample

-Simple REST API in a Spring Boot application demonstrating the use of the [XACML 3.0 JSON Profile]( http://docs.oasis-open.org/xacml/xacml-json-http/v1.0/xacml-json-http-v1.0.html) in a Policy Enforcement Point (PEP) to evaluate access to a given resource.
+Simple Spring Boot application demonstrating the use of the [XACML 3.0 JSON Profile]( http://docs.oasis-open.org/xacml/xacml-json-http/v1.0/xacml-json-http-v1.0.html) in a Policy Enforcement Point (PEP) in a REST API to evaluate access to a given resource.

-The application contains a Sample RestController which uses the XACML 3.0 JSON Profile against a Policy Decision Point (PDP) to enforce access control - `SecuredSampleController` - returning a simple String if access should be permitted, and `403 Forbidden` otherwise.
+The application contains a sample RestController(`SecuredSampleController`) which uses the XACML 3.0 JSON Profile against a Policy Decision Point (PDP) to enforce access control.
+It will return a simple String representing the resource if access should be permitted, and *403 Forbidden* otherwise.
 To be able to demonstrate the PEP example standalone, a Mock PDP (Policy Decision Point) is also included.

 ## How to test the sample

+### Run

-Runs as a standard Spring Boot app, see https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html for details.
+Runs as a standard Spring Boot app, see [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html) for details.

+### Use

 Point your browser to http://localhost:8080/swagger-ui.html to experiment using swagger.